 Email me about our organizational metrics, how we use Salesforce, or anything related to software management.

-Email me with your questions about the Story Fellowship, our Story Tracker database, or story submission criteria.
+Email me with your questions about our Story Tracker database, or story submission criteria.

 Leah Todd is the New England region manager for the Solutions Journalism Network, building relationships with newsrooms in the New England states.
 From 2015 to 2018, Leah led SJN’s work in the Intermountain West, including launching and overseeing collaborative journalism projects between dozens of news organizations in Montana and New Mexico.
 Previously, she covered K-12 education at The Seattle Times, and local government at the Casper (Wyo.)
 Star Tribune.
 She has investigated and written about turmoil in Washington state’s new charter school sector; efforts to improve disproportionately high absentee rates among Native American students in Wyoming; Colorado’s attempts to divert mental health patients from overcrowded Emergency Rooms; and how residents in rural communities across the West find and use local news.